anand-kalsait/Data_Engineering_Projects/OpenWeatherMap/README.md

 <h2>Steps to Install Airflow using WSL-2</h2>

 <h3>Prerequisites</h3>
-<br>You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11 to use the commands below.
+You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11 to use the commands below.
 <br>If you are on earlier versions please see the manual install page.

 <br>TIP - Use PowerShell OR Command Prompt in Adminstrator mode to run the WSL commands
 <br>Link to refer WSL Installation -
 <br>https://youtu.be/wjbbl0TTMeo?feature=shared

-<br>Use the following Commands to get started after WSL and Ubuntu Installation <br>
+<br>Use the following Commands to get started after WSL and Ubuntu Installation

 <br>sudo apt update && sudo apt upgrade -all
 <br>sudo apt full-upgrade